 45 Easy French Braids

 The French braid is a timeless classic and perfect for many occasions.
-From chic parties and weddings to lazy days in the city, French braids complete any outfit.
+French braids complete any outfit, from chic parties and weddings to lazy days in the city.
 All you have to do is master some twisting skills and then get a little creative.

 Double French Braid